 Surgical orthodontics involves surgical procedures to correct larger underlying issues, such as a misaligned or malformed jaw bone.
-Although oral and maxillofacial surgery is one of the practices recognized as a dental specialty, Reddick Orthodontics offers specialized surgical orthodontics options that can help correct and treat your jaw, mouth, teeth, and overall oral health.
+Although oral and maxillofacial surgery is one of the practices recognized as a dental specialty, Melbourne Orthodontics offers specialized surgical orthodontics options that can help correct and treat your jaw, mouth, teeth, and overall oral health.
 We collaborate closely with our excellent local oral surgeons to help patients get the results they need.

 Understanding Surgical Orthodontics

 Often referred to as orthognathic surgery, surgical orthodontics is a practice that is used in cases where poor occlusal relationships (bad bites) are the result of a structural issue concerning the jaw bone.
 Surgical orthodontics can be used to help correct the bones in the jaw, face, or skull so that they align properly.

 With properly aligned bone structures, the orthodontist can then focus on correcting the teeth to create a stunning smile and proper bite.
 With the help of a maxillofacial surgeon, an orthodontist, like Dr. Reddick, makes a customized treatment plan for surgery that includes corrective action to fix bad bites or bone abnormalities in your jaw.